I'm Up (Young Thug mixtape)

-I'm Up is the second commercial mixtape by American rapper Young Thug.
+I'm Up is a mixtape by American rapper Young Thug.
 It was released on February 5, 2016, by 300 Entertainment and Atlantic Records.
-The mixtape features guest appearances from Trouble, Ralo, Lil Durk, Lil Duke, Solo Lucci, Young Butta, Quavo, Offset, Dora, and Dolly, with the latter two being Young Thug's sisters.
+The mixtape features guest appearances from Trouble, Ralo, Lil Durk, Lil Duke, Solo Lucci, Young Butta, Quavo, Offset, Dora and Dolly (Young Thug's sisters).

 Commercial performance

 I'm Up debuted at number 22 on the Billboard 200, with first week sales of 21,000 copies.
 It was the seventeenth highest-selling album of that week domestically.